Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-both.typ

 Option 3 however requires the least amount of work for the language client.
 For this option, the client only needs to inform the server about the current panel margin and the server can decide completely on its own whether a re-send of the panel's content is necessary.
 From the perspective of a language client, it is thus the simplest solution, because all the actual output logic is done by the language server.

 Due to its simplicity, Option 3 is the option we chose to implement.
-To this end, a new "`Pretty_Text_Panel`" module was added to #vscode, which implements the output logic, as well as two new notifications: "`PIDE/output_set_margin`" and "`PIDE/state_set_margin`".
+To this end, a new "`Pretty_Text_Panel`" module was added to #vscode(), which implements the output logic, as well as two new notifications: "`PIDE/output_set_margin`" and "`PIDE/state_set_margin`".
 Both _Output_ and _State_ internally save one such `Pretty_Text_Panel` and simply tell it to refresh whenever the margin or content has changed.
 The `Pretty_Text_Panel` can then decide for itself if the actual content has changed and only send the appropriate notification to the client if it did.

 While this solution has worked well in practice, note that one has to be careful how to send these margin updates.
 In VSCode for example, panel width can only be polled in pixels.
 The Isabelle language server however requires the margin to be in symbols, i.e. how many symbols currently fit horizontally into the panel.
 Since Isabelle symbols are not necessarily all monospaced, this instigates a unique problem: How do we measure symbol width?
-In #jedit, this is solved by using the test string "mix", measuring its width and dividing that width by 3, thus we did the same in #vscode.
+In #jedit(), this is solved by using the test string "mix", measuring its width and dividing that width by 3, thus we did the same in #vscode().
 Additionally, we added a limit on how often the margin update notifications are sent.
 If we were to send this notification for every single change in panel width, we would send a notification for every single pixel, which is extremely wasteful.
 In Neovim, by its terminal based nature, neither of these problems exist, because all characters have the same width and the width of a Neovim window only exists within discrete character counts.

 // === Server
 //